 Disadvantages:

-The main disadvantage associated with these types is that their public use and access means the host enterprise has to be extra vigilant about security, control and misuse .
-Numerous different issues could arise that affect customer satisfaction, and these APIs could be more vulnerable to security incidents from malicious actors.
+The main disadvantage associated with these types is that their public use and access means the host enterprise must be extra vigilant about security, control, and misuse.
+Numerous issues could arise that affect customer satisfaction, and these APIs could be more vulnerable to security incidents from malicious actors.

 Partner API

-The partner API function is similar to open APIs except it is designed specifically for partner enterprises to fulfill a unique business need.
-The terms of use are usually governed by a negotiated agreement, and partners need to obtain permission and specific access information to use them.
+The partner API function is similar to open APIs, except it is designed specifically for partner enterprises to fulfill a unique business need.
+A negotiated agreement usually governs the terms of use, and partners need to obtain permission and specific access information to use them.

 Advantages:

-Unlike open APIs, which are generally free and available to the public, partner APIs are monetized.
+Partner APIs are monetized, unlike open APIs, which are generally free and available to the public.
 As part of the terms of agreement, both the host and partner enterprise will negotiate a pricing model for access to the APIs.
 (These are usually either individual, bundled or subscription payments.)
 Partner APIs enable enterprises to develop closer business relationships with their partners while at the same time opening new streams of revenue.

 Disadvantages:

-Partner APIs are more focused in their capabilities, meaning they aren’t as easily transferable to enterprises other than the ones they were initially designed for.
-That can severely limit the profit gains over time if too many resources were expended to develop the API.
+Partner APIs are more focused on their capabilities, meaning they aren’t as easily transferable to enterprises other than the ones they were initially designed for.
+That can severely limit the profit gains over time if too many resources are expended to develop the API.

 Private API